lahmannd/Supplementary-Material-Reactive-Transport-Modelling-of-Autogenous-Self-healing-in-Cracked-Concrete/README.md

 The files included in this package contain:
 1) Detailed chemical data of the water (chemical composition, pH, alkalinity) measured at C0, t and C1, t used for the modelling.
 2) Detailed flow rate of the samples over time.
-3) Modelling Output:
-   -Precipitation rates over time of the kinetic reactants calcite and M-S-H -Dissolution rate of portlandite over time -Reactive surface area over time
+3) Modelling Output: Precipitation rates over time of the kinetic reactants calcite and M-S-H, dissolution rate of portlandite over time, reactive surface area over time

 Contact: lahmannd@hsu-hh.de